 Carefully measure your dry ingredients and add them to the wet ingredients.
 Fold the mixture together using a spatula until you get a nice slightly sticky dough.
 And just as a reminder, these cookies do not need to be chilled.

-Using a measure spoon or cookie scoop, scoop your dough into your hand and roll into a dough ball and place on your lined baking sheet.
+Using a measure spoon or cookie scoop, scoop your dough into your hand and roll into a dough ball and place on your lined baking sheet, then lightly flatten the dough with your palm to help them spread while baking.

 Place the cookies in the oven to bake and don’t forget to let them cool before enjoying.